shellfire-dev/tutorial/README.md

 . "$_program_libPath"/shellfire/core/init.functions "$@"
 ```

+(Boilerplate code will enable program to load libraries and other dependency code , which makes this script standalone)

 Now run it with `./overdrive` - you should see `Hello World`.
 Try `./overdrive --help` and `./overdrive --version`.
 Of course, this isn't a very useful program.
 Let's at least give it a purpose.

 ## Parsing the command line